 circus building into a theatre, but the buildings were destroyed in a

 fire almost 15 years later.
 In 1848, General Zachary Taylor was

 nominated for president by the Whig Convention, which met in the museum.

 Most significant, Abraham Lincoln in 1861 delivered his historic

 pre-inaugural address here at the raising of a flag over Independence

-In 2011, Korman Communities acquired The Franklin and immediately embarked on an extensive renovation program to turn it into the most unique furnished apartments in Philadelphia’s Center City.
+In 2011, Korman Communities acquired The Franklin and immediately set about the task of turning it into the most unique furnished apartments in Philadelphia.
 They updated the fitness center, terrace-level hallway, residential hallways and most dramatically, the lobby.
 90 suites were also converted into the most luxurious apartments and penthouses in Philadelphia.
 The Franklin also houses three floors of

 medical offices and lobby-level retail.